 We’ve come a long way but we have a lot still to do.
-With the support of our Members, and everyone who cares about coeliac disease, we are aiming for big changes by 2020.
+With the support of our members, supporters and community, we are aiming for big changes by 2020.

 Our ambitious 2020 targets

 We will maintain our position as the authoritative source of support and advice for people with coeliac disease in the UK and deliver valued services.

 - We will ensure our services meet needs by identifying the differing requirements of established and newly diagnosed people with coeliac disease, young and old and with differing ethnic backgrounds, using information gathered by new membership forums, annual surveys and other data analysis to create a new service plan.